jheare/Resilience-Project/Experimentplan.md

 - 24 oysters from 1 pop dropped into salad spinner (stagger each pop by 20 minutes) spun for 5 minutes.  **Use of centrifuge is also an option- preferred** would just need to make sure it is balanced.  _If going with salad spinner will need to estimate rotation speed._ Completed after all heat shock treatments and samples were taken.
 	- N pop first, H pop next, S pop last
-- after 5 minutes of  mechanical stress, animals returned to 8&deg;C water
+- after 5 minutes of  mechanical stress, animals returned to 8&deg;C water in mesh bags with Yellow zipties

 - **1 hour post exposure** 8 animals sampled from each group staggered by 20 minutes